How it All Began...

 What made you choose Angel Adoption?

 We spent five months doing some research.
 My husband had actually spoken to a coworker who had gone through Angel and had a positive experience.
 We looked at private adoption and then Angel came about.
-When you Google “adoption” Angel is one of the first things that comes up.
-A couple people recommended more personal stuff, like doing your own marketing, going to places in the community, etc. But we’re in education and we didn't want to go that route for personal reasons.
-It was between The Cradle and Angel Adoption so in the end I determined they were a better fit for us.
-The philosophy behind it was better.
+When you Google “adoption,” Angel is one of the first things that comes up.
+A couple of people recommended more personal stuff, like doing your own marketing, going to places in the community, etc., but we’re in education and we didn't want to go that route for personal reasons.
+In the end, we determined Angel was the best fit for us.

 What were some of the biggest challenges of the adoption process?